![]() |

 First Ward School building was closed as a school in the

-essentially abandoned now, with an increasingly serious roof leak.
+essentially abandoned, with an increasingly serious roof leak.
 It sits next

 to the old Elkins High School, which is not as old but is in much worse